daduckMSFT/WiFiProfileGenerator/README.md

 [Back to top](#table-of-contents)

 - You can simply use the GitHub pages link I have hosted! https://daduckmsft.github.io/WiFiProfileGenerator/
-- Alternatively, you can download everything from here (I don't have a release -yet-) - but you simply need... *index.html* and *android.html* and the *js* folder - all in the same path.
-It'll just work!
+- Alternatively, you can download everything from [here](https://github.com/daduckMSFT/WiFiProfileGenerator/releases/latest), unzip, and enjoy!
+Nothing else needed - it should just work.
 - If you want to host the dependencies yourself, you can compile & utilize bootstrap & jQuery and package it in - but you'll need to reference it.
 They have steps on their site to do this.
 - If you simply want a page, without even the clipboard.js local dependency - you can edit the page to load it from the CDN.